astronomer/docs/astro/ci-cd.md

 </TabItem>
 </Tabs>

-## Deploy with Jenkins
+## Jenkins

-Automate code deploys to a single Deployment, or implement DAG-only deploys with [Jenkins](https://www.jenkins.io/).
+You can automate code deploys to a single Deployment (image-only), or implement DAG-only deploys with [Jenkins](https://www.jenkins.io/).

 ### Jenkins (Image-only deploys)